T1135 Note to CRA – foreign income reporting doesn’t need to be a foreign concept

-- If you keep most U.S. ETFs or stocks inside your RRSP – you won’t need to worry about T1135.
+- If you keep most U.S. ETFs or stocks inside your RRSP or RRIF or LIRA or LIF – you won’t need to worry about T1135.

-- If you keep foreign property held in other registered plans, beyond the RRSP such as the tax-free saving accounts (TFSAs) – you won’t need to worry about T1135.
+- If you keep foreign property held in other registered plans, such as your TFSA – you won’t need to worry about T1135.